-As employees of FWD, we may become aware of any material or price sensitive information about our company or other companies earlier than the public does.
-We cannot use such material or price sensitive information, before it is made known to the public for buying or selling securities to gain benefit.
-We also cannot engage in tipping off - using material or price-sensitive information to advise our friends, relatives or anyone else on trading decisions.
+Our industry is always changing, with new products constantly in development to meet the challenges and opportunities that life presents.
+As employees of FWD, we may become aware of important, potentially trend-setting, information about our company or other companies earlier than the public does.

+We cannot use material information, before it is made known to the public for trading purposes such as buying or selling stocks and procuring the buying or selling of stocks.
+We also cannot engage in tipping off - using material information to advise our friends, relatives or anyone else on trading decisions.

-Information is "material" if a reasonable investor would consider would consider such information important in deciding whether to buy, hold or sell securities.
-Material information is only considered "public" after it has been broadly released to the market such as by a press release.
-As an informed and responsible employees, we must check with the Compliance department to ensure that vital information you possess has been made public before trading in stocks.
+Material information is only considered "public" after it is made known by the press.
+As informed and responsible employees, we must check with the Compliance department to ensure that vital information you possess has been made public before trading in stocks.